Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="hierarchical-groups-to-cluster">"HierarchicalGroupsToClusterLayoutConstraint" class</h3>

 > **Note** \
 > It can be useful not to group clusters of nodes that belong to the same [hierarchical group](#hierarchical-group-glossary) (or [visual group](#visual-group-glossary)).
-For example, to group just clusters belonging to "tema" visual group but not to "pracovisteVisualGroup" hierarchical group (shown on the Figure 3 above).
+For example, group only clusters that belong to the "tema" visual group, but do not belong to the "pracovisteVisualGroup" visual group (shown in Figure 3 above).

 A [visual layout constraint](#visual-layout-constraint-glossary) that determines [hierarchical groups](#hierarchical-group-glossary), in which we can group clusters, is expressed as an instance of the `browser:HierarchyGroupToClusterLayoutConstraint` class.
 The [hierarchical (group) class](#hierarchical-class-glossary) is assigned using the `browser:clusteringSelector` predicate.